ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

  - :ref:`OSD_TYPE<OSD_TYPE>` = 5
  - :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` = 42

  .. note:: Serial port buad rate default is changed to 115.2Kbaud automatically when setting the above protocol type.
-However, if the user has previously or subsequently changes the baud, this default will not be used.
+However, if the user has previously changed or subsequently changes the baud, this default will not be used.
 115.2Kbaud is required by most video goggle systems.

 DJI Goggles with WTF-OSD firmware
 ---------------------------------